datacharmer/dbdeployer/README.md

 # Using dbdeployer source for other projects

 If you need to create sandboxes from other Go apps, see  [dbdeployer-as-library.md](https://github.com/datacharmer/dbdeployer/blob/master/docs/coding/dbdeployer-as-library.md).

+# Exporting dbdeployer structure

+If you want to use dbdeployer from other applications, it may be useful to have the command structure in a format that can be used from several programming languages.
+There is a command for that (since dbdeployer 1.28.0) that produces the commands and options information structure as a JSON structure.

+    $ dbdeployer export -h
+    Exports the command line structure, with examples and flags, to a JSON structure.
+    If a command is given, only the structure of that command and below will be exported.
+    Given the length of the output, it is recommended to pipe it to a file or to another command.

+    Usage:
+      dbdeployer export [command [sub-command]] [ > filename ] [ | command ]  [flags]

+    Aliases:
+      export, dump

+    Flags:
+          --force-output-to-terminal   display output to terminal regardless of pipes being used -h, --help                       help for export

 # Semantic versioning